mamico/cmfcore-move-benchmark/BENCHMARK.md

   notably — `CatalogTool.moveObject` calling `getQueue().process()` **once per
   descendant** (10,001 flushes).
 This repeated flushing is the prime candidate for further tuning (hoist the flush out of the per-object path).
+- **Real sites should benefit more than this.** The dataset uses empty `Document` objects, so recomputing `SearchableText` is trivial here.
+On a full reindex (the baseline), `SearchableText` is typically the most expensive index for content with Word/PDF/Office/HTML payloads — it runs full-text extraction through `portal_transforms` (and external tooling).
+The optimization never touches `SearchableText` on a move, so the more such content a moved subtree holds, the larger the real-world saving versus the ~1.9× measured here.

 ## Results — 100,000 objects